spatie/typescript-transformer/docs/dtos/typing-properties.md

 }
 ```

-Or these special PHP specific types:
+Or these unusual PHP specific types:

 ```php
 class Dto